RyanHHS/Digital-Eletronics/README.md

 03. coding and troubleshoot:

+There are two sets of code I am working on, one is the Arduino RGB color sensor code, and the other one is the RGB diffused common anode LED lights.
+Then I will combine both of them when they work separately.
+The following steps are how I progress with the
+First, I try to connect the hardware, as you can see below. the s

 02. Gathering Materials:

+To make a notification amplifier, I gathered the following items:

+Essential Items:
+Arduino Uno Board
+Arduino RGB color sensor (tcs34725) resistors 220 ohm
+RGB diffused common cathode/anode LED lights (both cathode and anode works but be clear which one you get)

+Nice To Have Items:
+Jumper wires
+breadboard

+The above shows the essential items and "nice to have" items to create this project.
+The essential items are the primary components, an Arduino board to load and run the codes.
+In this case, I use the Uno board.
+The Arduino RGB color sensor (tcs34725) that is able to detect the colors when the phone screen lights up.
+Lastly, the resistors that connect the board to the LED light.

+Jumper wires and breadboard are the tools for fast prototyping, so I don't need to solder anything on to the Uno board.

 01. Purpose:

 During the Covid-19 pandemic, the Stay At Home policy paused all work and study.
-We are recommend to stay at home and do not go out unless it is necessary.
-This increased the time I stay at home drastically
+We recommend to stay at home and do not go out unless it is necessary.
+This increased the time I stayed at home drastically.
+Since then, I go out only for grocery and home essentials once every 2-3 weeks.
+Because of this, I start to enjoy life, and I want to use this chance to limit myself from using phones all the time.
+It is so effective that I rarely check my phone, sometimes forget where it is at home.
+This caused my friends and family were not able to find me instantly.
+Slow or late reply becomes regular.

+Because most of the time, I leave my phone on the table.
+When I am doing other things, I will not be able to check my phone all the time and to hear or see the notification.
+To balance the situation, I want to create a notification amplifier.

+After doing some testing, I found out that often missing notification is because the phone is lying flat on the table, which makes it harder to see for distance.
+Based on human's most used sense, sight, I want to create a notification lamp that signals me when there's a notification by making the notification amplifier verticle so I can see it from far away.

 ## Final Project - Part 01